Fazenda Cachoeira da Grama

 Fazenda Cachoeira (meaning ‘waterfall’; ‘da Grama’ is from the name of the local town, São Sebastião da Grama) is managed by Gabriel de Carvalho Dias, nephew of the owner and a leading agronomist.
+Our exporting partner in Brazil, Bourbon, have owned the farm since 2016 and assist with its maintenance.
 The farm extends over 417 hectares, 165 hectares of which are given over to coffee.
 Almost all tasks on the farm are carried out by hand, as the farm’s steep topography makes the use of machines impossible.